Garrana/MEAArc/README.md

 ### 3- Deliver Azure Arc Demo

 The purpose of the demo is to deliver a hands on experience to the customer for on-boarding a server using Azure Arc.
-The demo should show and end to end scenario for onboarding a vm to azure then utilizing one of Azure Arc capabilities.
+The demo should show an end to end scenario for onboarding a vm to azure then utilizing one of Azure Arc capabilities.

 The below deployment scenarios will guide you through onboarding various Windows and Linux server deployments to Azure with Azure Arc.